isubasinghe/isub-blog/pages/blog/why-not-oop.md

 date: 2021-4-3
 ---

+## TL;DR
+Languages like Java/C# leave little for the compiler to prove regarding the "well-definedness" of a program, this in term leaves the programmer to dynamically verify more properties of their code, I would also like to argue that current OOP languages worsen the challenges of this task by the programmer.
+OOP doesn't necessarily have to be bad, I think that these issues can be fixed by a more restricitve type system.

 ## Why not OOP?

 I understand that this a very controversial opinion but hear me out, maybe I am